badiaamakhlouf/DS_ML_InterviewBank/pages/data_visualization_and_eda.md

 - It uses historical data combined with statistical modeling, data mining techniques and machine learning.
 - It helps organizations anticipate potential risks and opportunities.
 - **Example:** customer churn analysis, anticipate significant equipment failures, forecast demand for energy etc.
+- **Pros:**
+    - Forecasting: provides insights into future trends and events.
+    - Proactive Decision-Making: allows organizations to anticipate and prepare for potential scenarios.
+    - Optimized Resource Allocation: helps in planning and allocating resources efficiently based on predicted needs.
+    - Competitive Advantage: gives businesses an edge by identifying opportunities and threats early.
+    - Improved Accuracy: often more accurate than simple heuristics or intuition.

+- **Cons:**
+    - Data Quality: highly dependent on the quality and completeness of historical data.
+    - Complexity: requires sophisticated tools and expertise in statistical modeling and machine learning.
+    - Cost: can be expensive to implement due to the need for advanced software and skilled personnel.
+    - Uncertainty: predictions are probabilistic, not certain, and can be affected by unexpected changes or outliers.
+    - Overfitting: models can become too tailored to historical data, reducing their effectiveness on new data.

 ### Q4- Prescriptive Analytics: Explanation, Pros, and Cons
 - **Question:** What should we do next?